sampsyo/codegrade/README.md

 This is a simple, flexible way to run lots of student code submissions on lots of tests.
 It doesn't try to compute grades or anything else smart; it just checks whether a command's output equals the output from a reference implementation.

 It's written for Python 3.
-The only dependency is [Click][], which you can install like this:
+To install, I recommend cloning this repository and running something like this:

+    $ pip3 install --user -e .

+which will also get the only dependency, [Click][].

     $ pip3 install --user click